AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 $$
 </div>

-So it all checks out and we are left with `Q` being measured in `J`oules.
+So it all checks out and we are left with `Q` being measured in Joules.

 But just that formula is not enough as it doesn't tell us how two adjacent terrain cells at different temperatures should transfer heat between each other.
 When two bodies have different temperatures, their molecules have different average kinetic energies (they bounce around at different speeds).
 When these two bodies are in contact, collisions between moving molecules on the surface of contact will transfer energy from the high-temperature body to the low-temperature one.
 As that transfer happens, the higher temperature body slightly cools down and the lower temperature body warms up.
 We intuitively already know that different materials conduct energy at different rates.
-That's why you have air in between two sheets of glass in  your home.
+That's why you have air in between two sheets of glass in your windows.
 Air is a material that has a high thermal resistivity.

-Now, if you research this online you find these material constants defined as either `thermal resistivity` or `thermal conductivity`.
+If you research this online you find these material constants defined as either `thermal resistivity` or `thermal conductivity`.
 They are the basically expressing the same thing, but you divide by one and multiply by the other.

 For thermal conductivity we have this formula:
 <div>